Centralized Exchanges (CEX) offer a high trading speed

 UNISWAP is among the most popular decentralized exchanges nowadays.
 There are mainly two roles

 that you can assume owning SETS tokens while using UNISWAP:

 1) Trader, who can exchange ETH for SETS or vice versa, paying a 0.3% fee.
 This fee is paid to Liquidity Providers, proportionally to the amount of liquidity they offered.

 2) Liquidity Provider (LP) who provides both ETH and SETS tokens, proportionally to the current ETH/SETS liquidity ratio.
 Each LP gains a portion of the 0.3% fee paid by traders, proportionally to the share they have in the current available liquidity.

 This is the classical scenario offered by UNISWAP.
 However, we want to incentivize people to act as LPs, since their contribution is fundamental for the success of our SETS token.
-Therefore, we will put in place a so-called GEYSER, that acts as a decentralized, autonomous, provider of SETS tokens, that will reward LPs with additional SETS tokens, proportionally to the amount of liquidity they provide and to the time they offer such a service.
+Therefore, we put in place a so-called GEYSER, that acts as a decentralized, autonomous, provider of SETS tokens, that rewards LPs with additional SETS tokens, proportionally to the amount of liquidity they provide and to the time they offer such a service.